 Frequently asked questions

 From 1st July 2023 it is a legal requirement to get a GP referral prior to consultation with a plastic surgeon, even if you are coming to discuss a cosmetic procedure.
 The referral forms part of your treatment plan including medical history, medications, allergies etc. A referral will also be required should there be a Medicare rebate.
-For non-surgical consultations such as anti-wrinkle injections, and dermal fillers, a GP referral is not necessary.
+For non-surgical consultations such as Treatments for Wrinkles and Volume Loss, a GP referral is not necessary.

 As with any surgery there are risks involved.
 It is important that you discuss the risks and possible complications with your Surgeon and/or GP before you go ahead with any procedure.
 We recommend you make an informed decision about whether to have your chosen procedure.